Using Technology to Improve Safety Communication in the Workplace

 When safety issues arise, urgent communication to the affected teams is imperative.
 It’s also very challenging.
 Construction workers aren’t sitting in front of a computer, watching as emails and notifications come in.
 They are on-site, using their hands.

-Improving safety communication at construction sites is a task many researchers and companies are actively tackling, especially as technology presents new opportunities for improvement.
-At Zinc, we’ve seen the power of successful safety communication in action, and want to share some best practices for saving lives – literally.
+Improving safety communication in the workplace is a task many researchers and companies are actively tackling, especially as technology presents new opportunities for improvement.
+At Zinc, we’ve seen the power of successful workplace safety communication in action, and want to share some best practices for saving lives – literally.

 Safety Communication Strategies

 One of the most effective ways to improve safety culture and prevent injuries is to optimize safety-related communication, and not only when issues happen.
 Daily, open communication keeps everyone informed and aware of safety hazards before they occur.

 Unfortunately, the National Safety Council found that 48% of employees are afraid to report safety issues and believe safety meetings are held less often than they should be.

 So what can be done to turn these stats around?

 1. Integrate safety into every aspect of the business